-An expert panel for identification and assessment of IP Kunming University of Science and Technology Description of the practice assessment initiatively: the DRD collects information of the research in progress by going to the research centers and faculties or during meetings with researchers, make a preliminary identification and assessment of IP, organize an expert panel to make further identification (if necessary) and assessment. assessment by application: the expert panel will be initiated by DRD when researchers ask for assessment HEI' units involved Division of Research and DevelopmentAll faculties Expected effect The established mechanism of IP identification an well d assessment will operate Other information The member of expert panel can be recommende ers who apply for assessment d or selected by research-
+An expert panel for identification and assessment of IP Kunming University of Science and Technology Description of the practice assessment initiatively: the DRD collects inform progress by going to the research centers and fa with researchers, make a preliminary identification organize an expert panel to make further identitiassessment. assessment by application: the expert panel will researchers ask for assessment mation of the research in culties or during meetings tion and assessment of IP, fication (if necessary) and be initiated by DRD when HEI' units involved Division of Research and DevelopmentAll faculties Expected effect The established mechanism of IP identification an well d assessment will operate Other information The member of expert panel can be recommende ers who apply for assessment d or selected by research-

-The Intelle ectual Property Assessment Committee (IPAC) Indian Institute of Technology Roorkee Description of the practice In order to facilitate assessment, IIT Roorkee has for Committee (IPAC) consisting of a chairperson, as least 3 faculty members with domain expertise of the areas related to creative work.
+The Intellectual Property Assessment Committee (IPAC) Indian Institute of Technology Roorkee Description of the practice In order to facilitate assessment, IIT Roorkee has f Committee (IPAC) consisting of a chairperson, ar least 3 faculty members with domain expertise or the areas related to creative work.
 IPAC undertakes economic and technical feasibility need for protection.
-Experts from the area of disclosure are selected working in the institute. n IPR Coordinator and at r familiarity/experience in analysis to determine the Other information From 2005, till now 32 files have been received an d 19 are filed up.
+Experts from the area of disclosure are selected w of IP protection in the institute. ormed the IP Assessment n IPR Coordinator and at familiarity/experience in analysis to determine the which enables the process Other information From 2005, till now 32 files have been received an d 19 are filed up.